simbricks/simbricks/doc/learn/simulator-integration/implementation/index.rst

 Similarly, they send these messages to communicate events back to their peers.

 .. seealso::
-    For more exaples of such message types check out our :ref:`Core Lib References <sec-core-lib-ref>`
+    For more examples of such message types check out our :ref:`Core Lib References <sec-core-lib-ref>`

 Actual Adapter Implementation